Susannah Heschel: Biography

+Academic career

 Heschel received her doctorate from the University of Pennsylvania in 1989.
-She served as lecturer and then assistant professor of Religious Studies at Southern Methodist University from 1988 to 1991, and as Abba Hillel Silver associate professor of Jewish studies at Case Western Reserve University from 1991 to 1998.
-She was a Rockefeller Fellow at the National Humanities Center in 1997-98, received a Carnegie Foundation Fellowship in Islamic Studies in 2008, and spent two years at the Center for the Humanities at Tufts University.
+She served as lecturer and then assistant professor of religious studies at Southern Methodist University from 1988 to 1991, and as Abba Hillel Silver associate professor of Jewish studies at Case Western Reserve University from 1991 to 1998.
+She was a Rockefeller Fellow at the National Humanities Center in 1997–98, received a Carnegie Foundation Fellowship in Islamic Studies in 2008, and spent two years at the Center for the Humanities at Tufts University.
 In 2013 she was awarded a Guggenheim Fellowship.

-In 2005, she received an academic fellowship from the Ford Foundation, which she used to convene a series of international conferences, held at Dartmouth College, that brought together scholars in the fields of Jewish Studies and Islamic Studies to discuss a range of issues.
-One of those conferences honored the Arab philosopher Sadik al-Azm; another examined "Ink and Blood: Textuality and the Humane", at which Quranic scholar Angelika Neuwirth delivered the opening keynote address.
-In 2011-12 she held a fellowship at the Wissenschaftskolleg in Berlin.
-She received a Guggenheim Fellowship in 2013.
-Frequently in Germany to lecture, she serves on the Beirat of the Zentrum Jüdische Studien in Berlin.
+In 2005, Heschel received an academic fellowship from the Ford Foundation which she used to convene a series of international conferences at Dartmouth College, that brought together scholars in the fields of Jewish studies and Islamic studies.
+One of the conferences honored the Arab philosopher Sadik al-Azm; another examined "Ink and Blood: Textuality and the Humane", at which Quranic scholar Angelika Neuwirth delivered the opening keynote address.
+In 2011–12 she held a fellowship at the Wissenschaftskolleg in Berlin.

-In 1992-93 she was the Martin Buber visiting professor of Jewish religious philosophy at the University of Frankfurt; she has also taught at the University of Edinburgh, the University of Cape Town, and Princeton University.
+She serves on the Beirat of the Zentrum Jüdische Studien in Berlin.
+In 1992–93 she was the Martin Buber visiting professor of Jewish religious philosophy at the University of Frankfurt; she has also taught at the University of Edinburgh, the University of Cape Town, and Princeton University.

-Heschel is an honorary trustee of The Heschel School in New York.
+Views and opinions

+Heschel started a custom in the early 1980s of including an orange on the Passover Seder plate.
+The orange, she has said, represents "the fruitfulness of gay and lesbian Jews and the homosociality that has been such an important part of Jewish experience."
+The tradition began when Heschel visited the Hillel at Oberlin College and saw an early feminist haggadah that suggested adding a crust of bread to the Seder plate as a sign of solidarity with lesbian Jews.
+In her view, putting bread on the Seder plate would signify that lesbian and gay Jews are as incompatible with Judaism as chametz is with Passover.
+At her next Seder, she used an orange as a symbol of inclusion."
+Early in the seder, she wrote in a 2013 article for The Forward, "when stomachs were starting to growl, I asked each person to take a segment of the orange, make the blessing over fruit and eat the segment in recognition of gay and lesbian Jews and of widows, orphans, Jews who are adopted and all others who sometimes feel marginalized in the Jewish community."
+Spitting out the seeds represents "repudiat[ing] homophobia and ... recogniz[ing] that in a whole orange, each segment sticks together," Heschel has written.